connervieira/Predator/APEX.md

 ## Disclaimer

 Predator Apex is by no means a mass produced product, and is not intended to be a consumer device.
-Each Predator Apex model is hand assembled with extremely limited resources.
+Each Predator Apex model is hand assembled.
 Think of Predator Apex as a quick and easy way to get started with the Predator system, not as a commercial product.
-Predator Apex is great for tinkerers and tech enthusiasts who just want everything they need to get started, not for people who want a simple, plug-and-play experience.
+Predator Apex is great for tinkerers and tech enthusiasts who just want everything they need to get started, not for people who want a simple, plug-and-play experience, like a traditional dashcam.

 ## Hardware